Arthur Clague

-Clague was educated at King Williams College on the Isle of Man and also at Durham University, and ordained in 1939.
+Clague was educated at King Williams College on the Isle of Man and at Durham University, and ordained in 1939.
 He was Curate at St Mary, Crumpsall, then a Lecturer at Bolton Parish Church.
 He was Rector of Christ Church, Harpurhey from 1945 to 1949 followed by twenty years as the incumbent of Golborne.
-He was the Vicar of Lezayre from 1969 to 1982; and for the last four of these, an archdeacon.
+He was the Vicar of Lezayre from 1969 to 1982; for the last four of these, he was an archdeacon.